The Meaning Of

 27:46 can be interpreted this way: "Eli, Eli, lama sabachthani?"

-resembles (or reminds us of) "My God, my God, why have you forsaken me?"
+this is like (resembles) "My God, my God, why have you forsaken me?"
 Jesus as the Word

 of God reinterpreted David's cry.
 When David felt forsaken, God had a higher